-At WMed, we have over 40 Student Interest Groups (SIGs) and Student Organizations (Orgs) for students to join.
-These groups provide a unique opportunity for students to learn more about the medical field beyond the classroom, clinics, and hospital.
-With SIGs dedicated to individual specialties and skilled advisors with long-standing medical careers, students have the opportunity to engage with what interests them.
-WMed also offers special interest SIGs, with topics ranging from social justice and the arts to sports and journal clubs, and more.
-WMed has also established student chapters of national organizations, including:
+At WMed, we have over 90 Student Interest Groups (SIGs) for students to join.
+These groups provide a unique opportunity for students to get involved beyond the classroom, clinic and hospital.
+There are SIGs dedicated to individual specialties, who have skilled advisors with long-standing medical careers.
+WMed also offers special interest SIGs, with topics ranging from social justice and the arts to athletics and wellness.
+If you don’t see something you are interested in, there is always the freedom to start a SIG of your own!

 - American Medical Student Association